 Some CAD packages provide facilities to enable tailored interfaces to be created to other packages.
-One such package is AutoCAD [4], [36] - though it is by no means unique in providing this facility.
-AutoCAD provides AutoLISP, a variant of the LISP language, in which customised facilities may be provided [5], [37].
-This is convenient for work in interfacing to AI systems as workers in the AI field are familiar with the LISP language.
+One such package is AutoCAD [4], [32] - though it is by no means unique in providing this facility.
+AutoCAD provides AutoLISP, a variant of the Lisp language, in which customised facilities may be provided [5], [33].
+This is convenient for work in interfacing to AI systems as workers in the AI field are familiar with the Lisp language.
 However, the techniques employed would apply whatever the customisation language was.

 We have built an interface to the Edinburgh AI planning systems which is based on AutoCAD.
-A complete example of the use of the interface has been built for a space platform building application.
-O-Plan2 Task Formalism has been written to allow the generation of plans to build various types of space platform with connectivity constraints on the modules and components.
-A domain context display facility has been provided through the use of AutoLISP.
+A complete example of the interface has been built for two different domains:

+- Space Platform Building - O-Plan Task Formalism has been written to allow the generation of plans to build various types of space platform with connectivity constraints on the modules and components. - Non-combatant Evacuation Operation (NEOS) O-Plan Task Formalism has been written to model the evacuation of nationals from the mythical island of Pacifica in which unrest has broken out.

+A domain context display facility has been provided for both applications through the use of AutoLISP.
 This allows the state of the world following the execution of any action to be visualised through AutoCAD.
 Means to record and replay visual simulation sequences for plan execution are provided.

-A sample screen image is included in Figure 6.
+A sample screen image is included in Figure 5.
 There are three main windows.
-The planner is running in the window to the top left hand corner and is showing its main user menu.
-The planner is being used on a space station assembly task and has just been used to get a resulting plan network.
-In the Plan Vicw supported by O-Plan2, this has been displayed using the Load Plan menu item in the large AutoCAD window along the bottom of the screen.
+The planner is accessible through the Task Assignment window to the top left hand corner which is showing the main user menu.
+The planner is being used on a Pacifica NEO task and has just been used to get a resulting plan network.
+In the Plan View supported by O-Plan, this has been displayed using the Load Plan menu item in the large AutoCAD window along the bottom of the screen.
 Via interaction with the menu in the AutoCAD window, the planner has been informed that the user is interested in the context at a particular point in the plan - the selected node is highlighted in the main plan display.
-In the World Vicw supported by O-Plan2, the planner has then provided output which can be visualised by a suitable domain specific interpreter.
-This is shown in the window to the top right hand corner of the screen where plan, elevation and perspective images of the space station are simultaneously displayed.
+In the World View supported by O-Plan, the planner has then provided output which can be visualised by a suitable domain specific interpreter.
+This is shown in the window to the top right hand corner of the screen where a map of the topology of the island, information on it's capital Delta and its "position" relative to other countries are simultaneously displayed.

-The O-Plan2 Plan View and World View support mechanisms are designed to retain independence of the actual implementations for the viewers themselves.
-This allows widely available tools like AutoCAD to be employed where appropriate, but also allows text based or domain specific viewers to be interfaced without change to O-Plan2 itself.
-The specific viewers to be used for a domain and the level of interface they can support for O-Plan2 use is described to O-Plan2 via the domain Task Formalism (TF).
+The O-Plan Plan View and World View support mechanisms are designed to retain independence of the actual implementations for the viewers themselves.
+This allows widely available tools like AutoCAD to be employed where appropriate, but also allows text based or domain specific viewers to be interfaced without change to O-Plan itself.
+The specific viewers to be used for a domain and the level of interface they can support for O-Plan use is described to O-Plan via the domain Task Formalism (TF).
 A small number of viewer characteristics can be stated.
-These are supported by O-Plan2 and a communications language is provided such that plan and world viewers can input to O-Plan2 and take output from it.
+These are supported by O-Plan and a communications language is provided such that plan and world viewers can input to O-Plan and take output from it.

-Sophisticated Plan and World Viewers could be used in future with O-Plan2.
+Sophisticated Plan and World Viewers could be used in future with O-Plan.
 We believe that time-phased tactical mapping displays of the type used in military logistics can be used as a World Viewer.
 We have also considered interfaces to a Virtual Reality environment we term PlanWorld-VR.

-11.2 System Developer Interface
+9.2 System Developer Interface